tticoin/LSTM-ER/data/README.md

 cd ..
 ```

-## copy and convert each corpus (Please replace the directories for the original corpora.)
+## copy and convert each corpus

+Please set the environment variables for the directories, or directly put the directories in the following commands beforehand.

 ### ACE 2004